aws/karpenter-provider-aws/website/content/en/preview/concepts/pod-density.md

 When using small instance types, it may be necessary to enable [prefix assignment mode](https://aws.amazon.com/blogs/containers/amazon-vpc-cni-increases-pods-per-node-limits/) in the AWS VPC CNI plugin to more pods per node.
 Prefix assignment mode was introduced in AWS VPC CNI v1.9 and allows ENIs to manage a broader set of IP addresses.
 Much higher pod densities are supported as a result.
 {{% /alert %}}

+{{% alert title="Windows Support Notice" color="warning" %}}
+Presently, only a single ENI per Windows worker node is supported.
+As a consequence, the number of IP addresses, and subsequently, the number of pods that a Windows worker node can support is limited by the number of IPv4 addresses available on the primary ENI.
+At the moment, Karpenter will only consider individual secondary IP addresses when calculating the pod density limit.
+{{% /alert %}}

 ### Provisioner-Specific Pod Density

 #### Static Pod Density